Middle School is a pre-cursor to High School life, where the student works closely with the teacher on his/her strengths and weakness.

 - Reports on conduct, academic and co-curricular progress are sent to parents at the end of each term.
 Parents at the end of each term.
 Parents are most welcome to discuss any point pertaining to the child’s progress with the class teacher.
 The parents are also encouraged to meet the Principal after prior appointment.

-- Grades V & VI have Term based assessments;
+- Grades V, VI and VII have Term based assessments;

 Term I- Periodic Test I (PT I)+ Mid- Term Examination